comit-network/xmr-btc-swap/README.md

 This repository is a proof of concept for atomically swapping XMR for BTC.

+We define:

+- Alice to be the actor that initially holds XMR.
+- Bob to be the actor that initially holds BTC.

 In the best-case scenario the protocol looks like this:

 1. Alice and Bob exchange a set of addresses, keys, zero-knowledge proofs and signatures.